Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Conclusion

 \section{Conclusion}

-In this work, we introduced Hyper-STTN, a hypergraph-based hybrid spatial-temporal transformer for trajectory prediction tasks.
-Hyper-STTN captures both group-wise and pair-wise interactions in crowd dynamics using hypergraphs and transformer blocks.
-It has outperformed the state-of-the-art prediction algorithm on the ETH-UCY, NBA, and SDD dataset.
-Future work could explore further enhancements to Hyper-STTN, including refining its ability to handle complex scenarios and scaling it for real-time applications.
+In this paper, we proposed Hyper-STTN, a hypergraph-based hybrid spatial-temporal transformer for trajectory prediction tasks.
+Hyper-STTN jointly captures groupwise and pairwise interactions in crowd dynamics through hypergraph and transformer networks.
+Extensive experiments on the ETH-UCY and NBA datasets demonstrate that Hyper-STTN outperforms existing state-of-the-art prediction algorithms.
+Future research will focus on enhancing its capability to handle more complex scenarios and on scaling the model for real-time deployments.

 \typeout{}